Strongly correlated zero-bias anomaly in double quantum dot measurements: The two-site Anderson-Hubbard model and a double quantum dot

 ${\hat c}_{i\sigma}$ and ${\hat n}_{i\sigma}$ are the annihilation and number operators for lattice site $i$ and spin $\sigma$. $t$ is the hopping amplitude and $U$ the strength of the on-site Coulomb repulsion.
 Disorder is modelled by choosing $\epsilon_i$, the energy of the orbital at site $i$, from a uniform distribution of width $\Delta$.

 DQDs offer an approach to realize this Hamiltonian in experiment (Fig.~\ref{dqd}b).
 DQDs are commonly built in semiconductor-based two-dimensional electron gases using metal gates to confine and control the electrons\cite{RevModPhys.75.1}.
 The energy of an orbital on dot 1, $\epsilon_1$, can be tuned by applying a voltage $V_{g1}$ to an adjacent gate.
 Likewise for dot 2, $V_{g2}$ tunes $\epsilon_2$. $U$ effectively represents the single-dot charging energies $e^2/C$, where $C$ is the self capacitance of each dot, assumed to be the same.
-In the measurements described here, site potentials $\epsilon_1$ and $\epsilon_2$ are varied continuously over a range $\Delta>U$, large enough to cause the ground-state occupation of each dot to vary by $\pm 1$.
 The height of the tunnel barrier between the two dots, and hence the hopping amplitude $t$, is typically controlled by an additional gate.
+The two dots are generally close enough that the presence of an electron on dot 1 increases the potential at dot 2.
+In the tight-binding model (1) this electrostatic coupling can be represented by adding a nearest-neighbor interaction term $V{\hat n}_1 {\hat n}_2$ in the Hamiltonian.

+Bulk tunneling measurements are approximated in DQD systems using a parallel configuration (Fig.~1b), in which both dots couple to both the source and the drain such that the tunneling process may occur through both dots simultaneously.\cite{Chan2002,holleitner2003,Chen2004,hubel2008,Hatano2013,keller2014} This is in contrast to the more conventional series coupling in which electrons tunnel sequentially through the two dots.